 The trails at Heritage see a lot of use.
 They are well maintained, well marked, and shaded with a variety of terrains.
 The trails are mixed use with mountain bikers and hikers on mostly separate paths with the occasional multi-purpose trail.
 There are established rules about hikers and cyclists yielding to riders and their horses, but as most trail riders have experienced, some people can be quite clueless about how scary a bike running up on a horse can be.
 In order to foster cooperation and harmony between trail users, it is important for all park users to respect the trail markings and communicate.
 Ideally we will be able to partner with the strong cycling community in the area to maintain trails and push for improvements together.

-Heritage park has A LOT of potential.
+Heritage park has A LOT of potential and we are excited about this project’s momentum, the support from within the county, as well as the support from all of you – the local horse community.
 For us here at AAHC, we foresee jump schools, obstacle course challenges, games, barrel racing runs, and more!
 Input from the community is essential so we can build the best facility possible.

 Immediate Impact and Future Improvements